madskristensen/BundlerMinifier/README.md

 - Minify individual or bundled CSS, JavaScript and HTML files
 - Minification options for each language is customizable
 - Shows a watermark when opening a generated file
+- Shortcut to update all bundles in solution

 ### Bundling